 It bears mentioning that, if you suffer from back or neck problems, the cruise might not be wise on either boat.

 The excursion will certainly produce plenty of photo opportunities so don’t forget to take your camera or smartphone.
-Also, don’t forget that a little planning and preparation goes a long way.
-We recommend arriving early for your tour considering guests line-up on the dock and those at the front of the line have the first choice of seats.
-Although a few select snacks and beverages are available on board, they are expensive so consider eating something before you go.
+Also, we found that a little planning and preparation goes a long way so we recommend arriving early for your tour considering guests line-up on the dock and those at the front of the line have the first choice of seats.
+We also recommend eating something before you go because the limited snacks and drinks that are offered aboard the boats are indeed expensive.

-No matter which boat you choose to cruise on, you’re sure to enjoy your trip.
-It probably won’t be something you will do again and again, but if you’re a first-timer in Myrtle Beach, this tour should not be missed.
+No matter which boat you choose to cruise on, we’re sure you will enjoy your trip.
+It probably won’t be something you will do again and again, but if you’re a first-timer in Myrtle Beach, we think this tour should not be missed.